 Culture Shock - the Good, the Bad, the Ugly

 Are you in the process of moving to another country for a few years?
 If yes, congratulations!
-You will soon be an expatriate or short expat.
-You are probably very busy right now preparing for your move.
+You will soon be an expatriate.
+You are probably very busy preparing for your move.
 Besides all of the practical issues like applying for a VISA, finding a place to live, a school for the children, redirecting the mail, etc, I wonder if you had time to prepare mentally for your move?

 What are your expectations about your new host country?
 What do you know about it?
 Have you been there before on a vacation, on a business trip, on your look and see trip?